Certification: Examination Administration

 The Certification Council has sole responsibility for exam development, policy development, cutoff scores, setting fees within an approved budget and administrative oversight for the certification examination.
 The Certification Council Governing Body will periodically review policies and procedures related to administration of the certification exam to insure they are fair and equitable.
 The Certification Program staff carries out the day-to-day tasks related to the administration of the exam.

-The certification examination is given twice annually, in April and October.
-The exam is offered in five languages, including English, Spanish, Romanian, Korean and Mandarin.
-The exam is administered in a computer-based format in English, Spanish and Romanian.
-Korean and Mandarin exams will be offered in a paper/pencil pencil version of the exam.
-The exam is offered on the same day in all locations.
-The following procedures are followed for administration of the Lamaze International Childbirth Educator Certification Exam:
+The certification examination is given twice annually, in spring and fall.
+The exam is offered in three languages, English, Spanish, Romanian, and administered in a computer-based format and paper and pencil on an as needed basis by paper administration.
+Other languages can be considered in accordance with the Foreign Language Policy.
+The exam is offered over a three-day window as publicized in all locations.
+The following procedures are followed for administration of the Lamaze International Childbirth Educator Certification Exam.

 Computer Based Exam Testing Centers

 Exam registration begins 4 months prior to exam administration.
 Candidates approved to take the computer-based exam will be contacted by TesTrac and/or PSI to make an appointment at a testing center or to supply required proctor information.
 Administrative staff will coordinate with TesTrac regularly to supply a list of exam candidates including all demographic details (full name, full address, identification number, candidate type, program attended, language, status (i.e., first–timer, retake).
 PSI testing centers are available throughout the U.S., much of Canada and some other international sites.

 Alternate Test Sites

 Exam candidates outside the United States taking the test in English, Spanish or Romanian with no access to PSI site may request to establish an alternate test site.
 Candidates must contact the Administrative Office at least ten weeks prior to the exam date (by the alternate site deadline) and are responsible for identifying an appropriate test site, with a computer available, and proctor.